ffxblue/interview-tests/test/weather-widget.md

 ### Example Page

-Combine the above two into a sample page that **matches the following design:**
+Combine the above two into a sample page that **matches the following design:**.

 ![Weather widget editor and example](../../img/weather-widget-01.png "Weather widget editor and example")